 Current Version - Under Revision

-The " SNOMED CT hierarchy" refers to the organization of concepts in SNOMED CT from the general, at the top of the hierarchy, to the more specific or "granular" at the bottom.
-The concepts that make up the very top level of the hierarchy are shown in Table 6.2.2-1 .
+The SNOMED CT subtype hierarchy refers to the organization of concepts in SNOMED CT from the most general concepts, at the top of the hierarchy, to the more specific concepts at the bottom.
+The concepts that make up the top level of the hierarchy are shown in Table 6.2.2-1 .
 All other active concepts are subtypes of at least one of these concepts.